 7. If I give my child fever- reducing medication for a fever, can I still send them to school?
 No, students with a fever should not be given fever- reducing medication in order to return to school.
-Students may not return to school until free of fever for 24 hours without the use of feverreducing medication.
+Students may not return to school until free of fever for 24 hours without the use of fever reducing medication or for 72 hours without the use of fever reducing medication if diagnosed with COVID-19 and had symptoms.